Laker Turf Stadium kick-off ceremony

-Student groups like Arts Alive!, Break Thru Design, and the Student Art Exhibition Committee encourage exhibitions and field trips.
+Student groups like Arts Alive!, Break Thru Design, Photography Club, and the Student Art Exhibition Committee encourage exhibitions and field trips.
 Showcase opportunities include our annual juried exhibition, BFA exhibits each semester for those graduating and another for master of arts in teaching students.
 Student work attracts the campus, community and media to the galleries in Tyler Hall and at Oswego State Downtown, an extension of the College Book Store.

 Our art and graphic design graduates work in wide variety of careers.
 Some go on to museums, galleries, advertising agencies, media companies, graphic design firms, and more.
 Others pursue self-employed studio work.
 They find opportunities in photography, illustration, digital design, information science, education, motion graphics, integrated media design, book arts and many other fields.